 The final step in moving customers out of the passive category and converting them into highly satisfied Promoters is to strengthen, refine and improve your product or service to a point where the main barriers preventing Passives from giving a 9-10 score are no longer there.

-Passives are there for you only as long as your business meets their requirements; once they realize there is something that suits them better they will show themselves out by switching to another brand.
+Passives are there for you only as long as your business meets their requirements; once they realize there is something that suits them better, they will show themselves out by switching to another brand.
 Predict and exceed their expectations by offering the best customer experience every single time – this is the only way to go forward.
 Make them keep coming back for more and have your deals at the forefront of their minds.
 Be the one to set the benchmark for your customers’ expectations by understanding them even better than themselves, and the once unpredictable and quite hesitating Passives would become more than pleased to change camps and join your Promoters.

-This can mean simplifying an overly complex interface, improving your service, expanding your knowledge base to answer a greater range of questions, adding features your competitors don’t offer or revising your pricing based on the competition (especially since Passives are price sensitive).
+This can mean simplifying an overly complex interface, improving your service, expanding your knowledge base to answer a greater range of questions, adding features your competitors don’t offer, or revising your pricing based on the competition (especially since Passives are price sensitive).

 Don’t lose sight of the human connection

-Passives and loyalty are definitely not on the same page, however, you can make a difference by trying to build a genuine relationship, showing them that they mean more than just a pocket filler, that their opinion truly matters and that you are there to offer an exclusive experience with their help.
+Passives and loyalty are definitely not on the same page; however, you can make a difference by trying to build a genuine relationship, showing them that they mean more than just a pocket filler, that their opinion truly matters, and that you are there to offer an exclusive experience with their help.

 The overall customer experience is no doubt important, but it’s the human connection that turns sticky.
 It’s about how you make your Passives feel that will really count.
-We are all out there for better deals but even statistical data backups the fact that relationships have more weight.
-Hence, 86% of customers would continue doing business with a company if an emotional connection with a customer service agent was in place; however, only 30% of them really felt companies managed to establish that sort of emotional proximity during the year.
+We are all out there for better deals, but even statistical data backs up the fact that relationships have more weight.
+Hence, 86% of customers would continue doing business with a company if an emotional connection with a customer service agent was in place; however, only 30% of them felt companies managed to establish that sort of emotional proximity during the year.
 This being said, one must dig deeper in order to be able to offer more than a product but an experience that is difficult to match.

 Identify Promoters, Passives, and Detractors with Retently